RawanAlsaedi/Bike-store-sales/README.md

 # Bike-store-sales

-In this project, we will analyze sales data from a bike shop to gain insights into sales performance, customer demographics, and product trends using data manipulation, visualization, and statistical analysis.
+This project analyzes sales data from a bike shop to gain insights into sales performance, customer demographics, and product trends through data manipulation, visualization, and statistical analysis.